tuupola/slim-jwt-auth/README.md

 [![HHVM Status](https://img.shields.io/hhvm/tuupola/slim-jwt-auth.svg?style=flat-square)](http://hhvm.h4cc.de/package/tuupola/slim-jwt-auth)
 [![Coverage](http://img.shields.io/codecov/c/github/tuupola/slim-jwt-auth.svg?style=flat-square)](https://codecov.io/github/tuupola/slim-jwt-auth)

+This middleware implements JSON Web Token Authentication.
+It was originally developed for Slim but can be with frameworks using PSR-7 style middlewares.
+However it has currently been tested only with [Slim Framework](http://www.slimframework.com/) and [Zend Expressive](https://zendframework.github.io/zend-expressive/).

-This middleware implements JSON Web Token Authentication for Slim Framework.
-It does **not** implement OAuth 2.0 authorization server nor does it provide ways to generate, issue or store authentication tokens.
+Middleware does **not** implement OAuth 2.0 authorization server nor does it provide ways to generate, issue or store authentication tokens.
 It only parses and authenticates a token when passed via header or cookie.
 This is useful for example when you want to use [JSON Web Tokens as API keys](https://auth0.com/blog/2014/12/02/using-json-web-tokens-as-api-keys/).

+For example implementation see [Slim API Skeleton](https://github.com/tuupola/slim-api-skeleton).

 ## Install

-Install Slim 3 version using [composer](https://getcomposer.org/).
+Install latest version using [composer](https://getcomposer.org/).

 ``` bash
 $ composer require tuupola/slim-jwt-auth
 ```

-Also add the following to the `.htaccess` file.
+If using Apache add the following to the `.htaccess` file.
 Otherwise PHP wont have access to `Authorization: Bearer` header.

 ``` bash
 RewriteRule .* - [env=HTTP_AUTHORIZATION:%{HTTP:Authorization}]